tstack/lnav/docs/source/sqlext.rst

 The following columns are builtin and included in a :code:`SELECT *`:

   :log_line: The line number for the message in the log view.
+  :log_time: The adjusted timestamp for the log message.
+This time can differ
+    from the log message's time stamp if it arrived out-of-order and the log format expects log files to be time-ordered.
+  :log_level: The log message level.
   :log_part: The partition the message is in.
 This column can be changed by
     an :code:`UPDATE` or the :ref:`:parition-name<partition_name>` command.
-  :log_time: The adjusted timestamp for the log message.
-This time can differ
-    from the log message's time stamp if it arrived out-of-order and the log format expects log files to be time-ordered.
   :log_actual_time: The log messages original timestamp in the file.
   :log_idle_msecs: The difference in time between this messages and the
     previous.
 The unit of time is milliseconds.
-  :log_level: The log message level.
   :log_mark: True if the log message was marked by the user.
+This column can
+    be changed by an :code:`UPDATE`.
   :log_comment: The comment for the message.
 This column can be changed by
     an :code:`UPDATE` or the :ref:`:comment<comment>` command.
   :log_tags: A JSON list of tags for the message.
 This column can be changed